WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10191-Deliver-a-great-playback-experience-on-tvOS.md

 Find out how you can use Apple TV’s redesigned playback interface to build great media experiences in your apps.
 Learn how the latest interface helps people access relevant controls and information while maintaining focus on content.
 We’ll show you how you can adopt AVPlayerViewController and other APIs for your tvOS app to help people find, play, and enjoy content.

-To get the most out of this session, we recommend having a basic understanding of AVKit.

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)